xtremestuff/protune-transforms/README.md

 # protune-transforms
 GoPro Protune Transforms

-The following are a series of GoPro Protune Input Transforms (IDT) for DaVinci Resolve.
+The following are a series of GoPro Protune Input Transforms (IDT) and Output Transforms (ODT) for DaVinci Resolve.

 Depending on the chosen Color Science, they can be used either in ACES or in DaVinci YRGB.